- videocam Live Webinar with Live Q&A

 Mr. Cenkus focuses his practice on business law and serves as a consultant to startups.
 He has extensive experience in startup formations and founder issues, business finance, mergers and acquisitions, and joint ventures.
 Mr. Cenkus previously practiced with Skadden Arps and Andrews Kurth and also served as general counsel for a publicly traded company.
 He has written on public benefits corporations, and authored the article, Corporate Law Gets Progressive – All About Benefit Corporations.

 Mr. Ross has more than 20 years of experience advising clients across the US, Asia, and Africa.
 He regularly represents private equity and venture capital fund sponsors on all aspects of the fund lifecycle, from initial structuring to final distribution, with clients ranging from top-tier alternative asset managers to solo general partners of micro-funds and special purpose vehicles (SPVs).
-Mr. Ross's practice includes advising on compliance with the Investment Company Act of 1940 and the Investment Advisers Act of 1940, and he also frequently represents fund investors.
 In addition to his fund practice, he counsels emerging growth companies on public and private capital formation and secondary transactions.
-Mr. Ross's public company work includes offerings and transactions involving SPACs and de-SPACs.
-On the private side, his experience spans offerings under Regulation D, Regulation A, and Regulation Crowdfunding, as well as resales under Rule 144, Section 4(a)(1½), and Section 4(a)(7).
+Mr. Ross's private offerings experience spans Regulation D, Regulation A, and Regulation Crowdfunding offerings, as well as resales under Rule 144, Section 4(a)(1½), and Section 4(a)(7).
 Recognized for his extensive knowledge of exempt transactions, he has testified in court as an expert on securities law matters.
+Mr. Ross is the host of the American Bar Association podcast VC Law, and recently authored a book on venture capital law.

 On Demand